1470 (2nd November)

 1483 (21st April)

-Richard held a funeral ceremony for his brother.
-He also made the nobility swear an oath of fealty to the young Edward V.
+Richard of Gloucester held a funeral ceremony for his brother.
+He also made the nobility swear an oath of fealty to the young King Edward V.

 1483 (24th April)

-Edward began the journey south to London escorted by his Woodville family.
-The Woodvilles were keen to get Edward to London and have him crowned so as not to lose power.
+Edward V began the journey south to London escorted by his Woodville relatives.
+The Woodvilles were keen to get Edward to London and have him crowned quickly so as not to lose power.

 1483 (30th April)

-Richard Duke of Gloucester met Edward and his party as they were travelling south.
-He arrested Earl Rivers, Richard Grey and Thomas Vaughan and sent them north where they were placed in captivity.
+Richard Duke of Gloucester met Edward V and his party as they were travelling south.
+He arrested Edward’s relatives – Earl Rivers, Richard Grey and Thomas Vaughan and sent them north where they were placed in captivity.
 He then captured Edward and continued on to the Tower of London.

 1483 (1st May)